fredericleveille/Simulation-Serre-Centre-Sud/README.md

  Temperature didn't move much because there was a reheat on the VAV.
  Whith no reheat I can't control during winter. worth a try to keep april and septembre becaus of dehumidifier.
  I need to modify plants loads so that I don't have any when there's no sun, otherwise I might have heating need during summer night.

+Even after modifying plants loads to incorporate day/night loads, I still have hours during summer where the temp drops clos or under 0C.
+This seems to indicate that sens plants load are higher than solar gain.
+Maybe if I can make the dehumid work the problem will be less important.